TotevM/Softuni-Exercises/README.md

 ## Course Modules

 ### C# Basics
-- **Introduction to Programming**: Understanding the basics of coding, using an Integrated Development Environment (IDE), and working with variables and data.
+- **Introduction to Programming**: Understanding the basics of coding, using an IDE, and working with variables and data.
 - **Operators and Expressions**: Performing simple calculations.
 - **Control Structures**: Using conditional statements (if-else) and loops (for, while).
 - **Console I/O**: Reading input from and writing output to the console.